This chapter is about how to implement effective casework procedures.

 - a regular report on matters which have been dormant (that is, no time recorded) for six months.
 This allows the pro bono team to identify matters which have been closed and those which may require additional support.

-Efficient matter management procedures also have particular collateral benefits in terms of evaluating and promoting a firm’s pro bono program.
-This is discussed in further detail in Chapter 1.13 Evaluation.
+Efficient matter management procedures also have particular collateral benefits in terms of evaluating and promoting a firm’s pro bono practice.
+This is discussed in further detail in Chapter 1.13 Evaluation and Impact Measurement.

 2.1.5 LETTERS OF ENGAGEMENT